magnetised/mongrel2/README.md

 ------
 This is the mongrel2 layer.
 Most *Seven5* developers can safely ignore this layer as it is pretty "raw" (like a _steack tartare_ kinda raw).

-There are two important interfaces in this package, `M2HttpHandler` and `M2JsonHandler` that can respond to mongrel2 messages for (implementation of) HTTP requests and Json requests, respectively.
-Each of these has an implementation of basic functionality called `M2HttpHandlerDefault` and `M2JsonHandlerDefault`, respectively.
+There are two important interfaces in this package, `HttpHandler` and `JsonHandler` that can respond to mongrel2 messages for (implementation of) HTTP requests and Json requests, respectively.
+Each of these has an implementation of basic functionality called `HttpHandlerDefault` and `JsonHandlerDefault`, respectively.
 These particular implementations know how to correctly `Bind()` to mongrel server--thus allocating resources like ZMQ sockets--and how to `Shutdown()` which does the reverse.
 The two interfaces (and their implementations) know the particulars of the communication format that they should use with mongrel2.
-For example the `M2HttpHandlerDefault` knows about `M2HttpRequest` and `M2HttpHandlerResponse`
+For example the `HttpHandlerDefault` knows about `HttpRequest` and `HttpHandlerResponse`

-There is an interface `M2RawHandler` and a corresponding simple implementation called `M2RawHandlerDefault` that should never be needed by developers.
+There is an interface `RawHandler` and a corresponding simple implementation called `RawHandlerDefault` that should never be needed by developers.
 It exists only to share code between the JS and HTTP code and thus avoid repetition.
 Note that the implementations of
-`M2HttpHandlerDefault` and `M2JsonHandlerDefault` include the implementation of `M2RawHandlerDefault`.
+`HttpHandlerDefault` and `JsonHandlerDefault` include the implementation of `RawHandlerDefault`.
 This is what you want.
-If you had a composite that included the implementation of _both_ `M2HttpHandlerDefault` and `M2JsonHandlerDefault` it would need, and would have, four sockets for mongrel2 communication--since mongrel two considers these "different handlers" from its point of view.
+If you had a composite that included the implementation of _both_ `HttpHandlerDefault` and `JsonHandlerDefault` it would need, and would have, four sockets for mongrel2 communication--since mongrel two considers these "different handlers" from its point of view.

-Interfaces are structs prefixed by "M2" indicate that the entity deals with the raw mongrel2 layer.
-This is to avoid confusion between, for example, the specific protocol that mongrel2 uses for talking with HTTP handlers and the HTTP protocol proper.
+Based on [effective go](http://golang.org/doc/effective_go.html) we expect you to use `mongrel2.HttpRequest` and `http.Request` to differentiate the mongrel2 specific version from similar, but different, other types.

 Install
 -------